-By any measure, the University of California, San Francisco (UCSF) is one of the world’s leading research universities.
+By any measure, UC San Francisco is one of the world’s leading research universities.

 Development of its dazzling research reputation began in the early 20th century when the George Williams Hooper Foundation chose the Affiliated Colleges on Parnassus — which became UCSF — as its first university partner for basic science investigation.